DOlivier4444/Robot_YOUPI/README.md

 ## <ins>Software</ins>

 ### Important
-- Send the number of movement (received as joint movements) to do to the arduino
+- Decide if I send only the joint angles to the arduino OR the number of steps OR doing other shenanigan ?
-- Execute the movement on the arduino (nothing crasy, just a while loop...)
-- send a message 'ready to receive movement' --> handshake communication
+- handshake communication ?

 - <ins>finish this page + wiki ?</ins>

 ### Later
 - Decode the IR codes from the LED remote + test to send the codes from the arduino (control the LED strip)
 - UI
+  - ROS 2 ?
+    - Gazebo
-  - ..
+    - Move it
-- Command via controller // numerical keyboard
+- Usage of the controller // numerical keyboard

 ## <ins>Hardware</ins>
 - clean & reinstall the transformator
-- facing plug :
-  - On/Off switch for RPI and ARDUINO alimentations
-  - On/Off switch Robot
-  - RJ45 raspberry
-  USB :
-  - 2 --> serial connexion (1 rpi, 1 ino)
-  - 1 keyboard
-  - 1 controller
-  - 1 camera ?